Arc Might Be the Best Browser for Creatives

 Rizki Agus

-But I kept hearing people talk about Arc, so I gave it a shot.
-And wow—turns out, a browser can feel different.
+And wow.
+Turns out, a browser can feel different.
 Cleaner.
 Smarter.
 Even kinda fun to use.

 Each Project Has Its Own Space